Poinsettia Drink (Cranberry Champagne Cocktail)

 How to make this drink your own

-- Increase the amounts listed in the ingredients to make as much as you need to serve a party crowd.
+- Make a larger batch: Increase the amounts listed in the ingredients to make as much as you need to serve a party crowd.

-- Add this poinsettia drink to your mimosa bar.
+- Make it a party: Add this poinsettia drink to your mimosa bar.

-- Make a nonalcoholic version by replacing the prosecco or champagne with sparkling grape juice and the Cointreau with orange juice.
+- Make it a mocktail: Make a nonalcoholic version by replacing the prosecco or champagne with sparkling grape juice and the Cointreau with orange juice.
 So yummy!
 It will be similar to our mimosa mocktail.

-- Jazz up your champagne flutes with a sugared rim or edible sparkles!
+- Make it sparkly: Jazz up your champagne flutes with a sugared rim or edible sparkles!

-- Swap fresh thyme for the rosemary.
+- Use thyme: Swap fresh thyme for the rosemary.
 The garnishes make for a gorgeous presentation, but they’re optional.

-- Add a twist of orange peel or slice of orange along with cranberries to garnish.
+- Add more orange: Add a twist of orange peel or slice of orange along with cranberries to garnish.

 Make Ahead Ideas